mwvgroup/Photometric-Classification/README.md

 - We are currently fitting data with SNCosmo's built-in 91bg model, but want to use our own custom model.
 This custom model is currently used to simulate SNANA light curves.

-- Determine what K-correction was used in the published SDSS fit results and improve the quality of fits with large chi-squared compared to published results.
+- Determine what K-correction was used in the published SDSS / DES fit results and improve the quality of fits with large chi-squared compared to published results.

 - Perform a figure of merit calculation to identify classification boundaries.

+- Summarize properties of peculiar SN based on their light curves (Write a paper)

 ## Directory Overview and File Lists

 #### *data_access/*

-  A Python 2.7 module for accessing SDSS and DES supernova data.
+  A Python 2.7 through 3.7 module for accessing SDSS and DES supernova data.
   Data is downloaded automatically if it is not locally available.
 An example of accessing SDSS data is provided below.
 Note that the DES interface is the same, except you would import `des_data` instead of `sdss_data`.

 ```python
   from data_access import sdss_data